kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 ![Connectors](../assets/connectors.drawio.svg)

-We can split our MetricPipeline into 3 sub-pipelines which are connected together using [Connectors](https://opentelemetry.io/docs/collector/building/connector/) as shown in the diagram above.
+We can split our MetricPipeline into 3 sub-pipelines which are connected using [Connectors](https://opentelemetry.io/docs/collector/building/connector/) as shown in the diagram above.
 A `Receiver Pipeline` which contains the receivers components.
 A `k8sattribute Processor Pipeline` which contains only the k8sattributes processor.
 A `Processor + Exporter Pipeline` which contains the rest of the processors and the exporters.
 The metrics will be routed to the `k8sattribute Processor Pipeline` only if they are workload metrics.